For further information on school sports fixtures, please click here: www.stjamesgirlssports.co.uk

 Pupils in Years 7 to 11 have three lessons of Physical Education per week as well as extra-curricular options, Sixth Form pupils have two.
 Pupils are set by sporting ability and quality of effort and the sets are reviewed regularly.

-In addition to our usual sports of lacrosse, netball, athletics and football, pupils have the option to take part in cross country, football, handball, tennis and volleyball.
+In addition to our usual sports of athletics, football, lacrosse and netball, pupils have the option to take part in cricket, cross country, handball and volleyball.
 Older pupils can take kick boxing or use the facilities of the local gym in Hammersmith.

 We organise a number of inter-house competitions throughout the year in which all girls participate.
 In the Autumn Term, we organise a house netball competition, house lacrosse in the Spring Term and in the Summer Term girls participate in our sports day.